Open Domain Dialogue Generation with Latent Images: Abstract

 \section{Abstract}

 We consider grounding open domain dialogues with images.
 Existing work assumes that both an image and a textual context are available, but image-grounded dialogues by nature are more difficult to obtain than textual dialogues.
-Thus, we propose learning a response generation model with both image-grounded dialogues and textual dialogues by assuming that there is a latent variable in a textual dialogue that represents the image, and trying to recover the latent image through text-to-image generation techniques.
+Thus, we propose learning a response generation model with both image-grounded dialogues and textual dialogues by assuming that the visual scene information at the time of a conversation can be represented by an image, and trying to recover the latent images of the textual dialogues through text-to-image generation techniques.
 The likelihood of the two types of dialogues is then formulated by a response generator and an image reconstructor that are learned within a conditional variational auto-encoding framework.
 Empirical studies are conducted in both image-grounded conversation and text-based conversation.
 In the first scenario, image-grounded dialogues, especially under a low-resource setting, can be effectively augmented by textual dialogues with latent images; while in the second scenario, latent images can enrich the content of responses and at the same time keep them relevant to contexts.